secretnamebasis/secret-site/README.md

 This project is aimed at creating a very hardy and robust Go Fiber site that is integrated with DERO
 ## Arch
-The hefitest part of this project lies squarely on `GoFiber` The coolest feature included is the integration with `DERO`
+The hefitest part of this project lies squarely on `GoFiber`

+The coolest feature included is the integration with `DERO`

 ## Design
 `secret-site` currently supports:
+- bbolt database with encryption and decryption for item content (description, image)
-- Items { title: , content: }
+    - Items { title: , content:, :description, :image }
-    - API encrypts & decrypts content
     - Users { user: , wallet: }

 ## Roadmap
 - ~~current `db.go` is a `bbolt` implmentation, an encrypted database would be preferred~~
-- For testing purposes, user authentication is turned off; ideally, that would be on
+- User authentication; turned off for the moment
 - first-run script would be kind of cool
+- websocket connections with DERO wallets would be rad

 ## Install
 Use the `dot.env.sample` file to create `.env` files for the following directories: